 Overnight Yalicapkini Boutique Hotel, Bogazici

-Day 5: Transfer to Mumcular – Yukari Mazikoy – Cokertme – Turkevleri – Oren (Restaurant lunch) – Alatepe – Akbuk
+Day 4: Transfer to Yukari Mazikoy – Cokertme – Turkevleri – Oren (Restaurant lunch) – Transfer – Alatepe – Akbuk – Akyaka

-We leave our driver at the top of the hill on the road to Yesilbelde, bypassing the town of Marmaris and enjoying awesome views over the bays, peninsulas and islands below.
+This is an easier day, with time to enjoy the excellent hotels and swim in the clear water at Selimiye.
+From Akyaka, we have a short transfer on the main road to Yesilbelde, bypassing the town of Marmaris and enjoying awesome views over the bays, peninsulas and islands below.
 We pass Yesilbelde and rejoin the main road briefly, before turning onto the wonderful Bozburun Peninsula at Hisaronu.
 Here, the coast road is unforgettably picturesque, meandering it’s way between little visited bays and paradise villages along the peninsula, often right on the waterside!
 Our hotel is right beside the water, in a totally idyllic location- you can swim in the crysal clear water and relax at the beachside…

 Overnight Sardunya Hotel, Selimiye

-Day 7: Selimiye – Bozburun – Sogutkoy – Bayirkoy (Restaurant lunch) – Icmeler – Marmaris – Transfer to Dalyan
+Day 6: Selimiye – Bozburun – Sogutkoy – Bayirkoy (Restaurant lunch) – Kumlubuk

 Total 60km / 600m climb / 600m descent